 In todays digital age, it makes no sense for me to attempt to keep a current up to date relevant list of phone numbers and websites for all the myriad of possible relevant agencies here.
 My clients are all intelligent computer literate people (or they have friends and family who are) If you are in crisis between our sessions: Please use the internet and search for “Mental Health Crisis” in your own local area.
 Or search for “Samaritans” for their latest contact details, and their very informative website.

 As your counsellor I am committed to preserving your confidentiality at all times.
-What you say in the counselling room remains in the counselling room. (*specifics listed below)
+What you say in the counselling session (in person, via telephone or online) remains between counsellor and client. (*specifics listed below) For your own protection, it is wise to avoid sharing confidential information over text message or email.

 If I were to see you outside of our counselling space: I would not acknowledge you, unless you were to greet me yourself.
 This is to avoid you having to explain my identity to whoever saw the interaction.